 The cheapest mobile plans for businesses start at 10 francs per month.
 But these low-cost offers include very limited allowances, with one telecom company including just 1 gigabyte of data and no phone calls in its budget plan.

-Sunrise and Swisscom both charge 65 francs per month for business mobile plans with unlimited local data and calls.
-Salt charges 30 francs.
-Digital Republic and Galaxus charge business customers the same prices as private customers.
-A plan with unlimited, mid-speed local mobile Internet costs 30 francs per month with Digital Republic and 49 francs per month with Galaxus Mobile.
+Swisscom charges 54 francs per month for business mobile plans with unlimited local data and calls.
+With Sunrise, an unlimited plan costs 62 francs, whereas Salt charges 30 francs.
+Digital Republic, Galaxus and iWay charge business customers the same prices as private customers.
+That means that a plan with unlimited, mid-speed local mobile Internet costs 30 francs per month with Digital Republic, 19 francs per month with Galaxus Mobile and 29 francs per month with iWay.

 Note that these are the standard price tags, and do not account for promotional offers or negotiated discounts.